What was retirement like before Social Security?

 There was no security for older people because the times had stripped them of their value.
 The consensus was that they had little worth.

-After the crash of ’29, poverty and dependence on children best describes what retirement was like before Social Security.
+After the crash of ’29, until 1935 when the Social Security Act was signed, poverty and dependence on children best describes what retirement was like before Social Security.

 Summing up what retirement was like before Social Security.